kap70tomer/kap70tomer/README.md

 👋 Hi, I’m Tomer Schwartz, I'm a Fullstack developer.

 👀 I’m interested in UX/UI design and anything to do with Apps and Websites development...or anything with technology acctualy..

-🌱 I’m currently learning Code, and want to improve my skills to be the very best.
+🌱 I’m currently learning WEB Development, With focus on REST APIs and the MERN stack.

-💞️ I’m looking to collaborate on Best Practice solutions and Would love to work as part of a team that will help me grow and evolve.
+💞️ I  Would like to work as part of a team that will help me grow and evolve.

-📫 How to reach me ... you are welcome to email me and ill answear as quick as possible. kap70tomer@gmail.com.
+CURRENTLY LOOKING FOR MY FIRTS JOB AS FULLSTACK | FRONT/BACK-END DEVELOPER. contact me here:
+📫 kap70tomer@gmail.com.